akarazhev/crypto-scout-test/doc/0.0.1/test-production-setup.md

   assets via the classpath and will auto-extract the `podman/` directory (including RabbitMQ configs) to a temporary location if the resources are packaged in a JAR; when resources are available on disk (typical during Maven test runs), it uses them directly.
 - **PostgreSQL driver**: Required at test runtime when using `PodmanCompose` for JDBC readiness checks.
-Declared as optional in this library to avoid forcing it on consumers; add it to your test scope.
+It is declared as a dependency of this library (see `pom.xml`).
+If a consumer excludes it or needs a different version, they should add `org.postgresql:postgresql` to their test scope explicitly.
 - **RabbitMQ Streams**: Uses port `5552`.
 Credentials/user/stream name are configurable via `test.mq.*` properties.

 ## Next steps (optional)

-- Add Gradle examples alongside Maven snippets.
+- Add a README section with a minimal Streams round-trip example (publisher/consumer) and lifecycle notes.
-- Add usage example for `StreamTestPublisher`/`StreamTestConsumer` against the RabbitMQ Streams service.
+- Provide a sample CI workflow (GitHub Actions) that installs Podman and runs tests with `PodmanCompose` enabled.

 ## Verification checklist